How To Write a Rock Solid Creative Brief [Examples + Template]

 Bottom Line

 Ready to roll out brilliant creative briefs?
 We bet you are!
-With the sample steps and template shared above, you’ve got everything you need to flesh out a compelling creative brief and set sail to success.
+With the steps and template shared above, you now have everything you need to craft a compelling creative brief and set yourself up for success.

-Once you’ve drafted the brief, you’ll want to share it with other teams in the organization to fill them in on the requirements from their end and the basic goals of the campaign.
+Once you’ve drafted the brief, you’ll want to share it with the other teams in your organization to align them on their responsibilities and the core goals of the campaign.

 Continue reading